 Although much of the filming took place near White Sands Missile Range, the scenes involving military encampments were not part of an actual US army installation.
 The structures were leased from AKS Military, a private company.
 AKS also provided the military structures for Transformers (2007).

-This is the second time William Fichter has played a member of Delta Force.
-He played a composite character in Black Hawk Down (2001) and plays Col. John Mulholland here.
-Mulholland, then a major, was a staff officer in Delta Force at the time of the actual battle in Mogadishu that inspired Mark Bowden's book and the movie.
+This is the second time William Fichtner has played a member of Delta Force.
+He played a composite character, SFC Jeff Sanderson, in Ridley Scott's Black Hawk Down (2001) and plays COL John Mulholland here.
+Mulholland himself was a staff officer in Delta Force at the time of the 1993 battle in Mogadishu that inspired Mark Bowden's book and the movie.

 Navid Negahban, who plays Gen. Dostum, and Numan Acar who plays Mullah Razzanm have both appeared as villains in different seasons of Homeland (2011) and will star together in Aladdin (2019).

 The song the Special Forces soldiers sing while in the Chinook helicopter with the lyrics, "...
 Silver wings upon their chests..." is called 'The Ballad of the Green Beret', by Sgt Barry Sadler.
 It was popularized during the Vietnam War.